-- Be available to attend recruitment assessments in person.
+- Be available to attend constabulary recruitment assessments in person.

 - Be physically fit and in excellent health.

-- Notify recruitment staff of any previous criminal or traffic convictions (including warnings, court appearances, and diversions).
+- Notify constabulary recruitment staff of any previous criminal or traffic convictions (including warnings, court appearances, and diversions).

 - Provide police clearance for any country (other than NZ) that you have worked or resided in for longer than three months.

 A strong desire to help

 The bottom line is that to become a cop you need a strong desire to help people in your community.
-You’ll need to be able to make tough judgement calls, build community networks, and instill confidence from those around you.
+You’ll need to be able to make tough judgement calls, build community networks, and instil confidence from those around you.

 Our role can highly influence the lives of many in our communities.
-Hence our recruitment staff will also be looking for the following qualities throughout the recruitment process:
+Hence our constabulary recruitment staff will also be looking for the following qualities throughout the constabulary recruitment process: